- What is no win no fee?

 If the claim is disputed we will discuss the reasons with you.
 If we think you have a good claim we will still send you for a medical examination, and will issue proceedings (at no cost to you) against the other party on the basis of the evidence in your medical report.
 It is likely that the claim will then be settled through negotiations with the third party insurer.

 - How is my compensation calculated?

 Your compensation is calculated on the basis of your medical report which is prepared by the medical examiner.
 This will give the details of your injury and a prognosis, which is the amount of time it will take you to make a full recovery.
 Using existing case law and the Judicial College Guidelines we will calculate the level of compensation you deserve, and will make an offer to the third party on that basis.

 - What is after the event insurance?

 After the Event Insurance - also known therefore as ATE - is an insurance policy we take out on your behalf so you do not half to pay any court or legal costs.
-Once we have accepted your case you can therefore relax safe in the knowledge that you are protected from any exposure whether we win or lose.
+Once we have accepted your case you can therefore relax safe in the knowledge that you are protected from any exposure in the unlikely event that your claim is unsuccessful.

 - What is a letter of claim?

 This is a letter we produce on your behalf detailing all the circumstances of your accident, your injuries and why the defendants are being held responsible.

 Once we have agreed, with you, the amount of compensation that we are going to claim we will make a formal offer to settle the claim to the other side's insurers.
 This is called a Part 36 offer.
 If the other side refuse to pay this figure and you ultimately recover this figure or more then you will be awarded additional interest for the delay in the insurers paying the figure when we first asked for it.